ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 # Strategies for resilient applications

 Users are less likely to experience downtime when an application is designed with resiliency in mind.
 When implementing a solution using Kubernetes services, Cloud Foundry, Cloud Functions or virtual servers, regardless of the compute options, you want to minimize downtimes and have your application as resilient as possible for maximum availability.
-To achieve maximum resiliency, you may consider deploying your solutions across multiple zones and regions with best data replications possible
+To achieve maximum resiliency, you may consider deploying your solutions across multiple zones and regions with best data replications possible.

 This tutorial highlights what IBM Cloud provides for resilient solutions, answering questions like:

-- Does IBM Cloud compute options to support multiple regions deployment?
-How to import application source files to all regions?
+- Deploy an app across multiple regions or zones, is to possible?
+If yes then how to import source files to all regions and zones?
 - What to consider when preparing an app to be globally available across multiple regions?
 - How databases are handled in a multiple regions deployment, why database-as-service and how can it work between regions?
 - Which backing services to use (Block Storage, File Storage, Object Storage, Databases)?
-- What about other services like Watson and App ID, how can they be configured for multi-region?
+- What about other services like Watson, how can they be configured for multi-region?

-This tutorial will give you the guidelines needed for when thinking about multi-region deployment on IBM Cloud.
-It will give you the guidelines for what is possible and what is not possible.
-You will get answers to questions above and more.
-You will understand how runtimes, databases, file storage, Watson services work in a multi-regions setup.

 ## Objectives
 {: #objectives}